adam-stokes/ogc/docs/index.md

 # Next steps

-Learn how to navigate your deployments in our [User Guide - Navigating a deployment](user-guide/navigating-nodes.md)
+Learn how to manage your deployments in our [User Guide - Managing a deployment](user-guide/managing-nodes.md)